The development of children’s skills for reading and writing is a high priority in the school.

 Each classroom has a book corner and the school has a well-stocked library which all children can access to promote and develop their individual tastes as readers.
-Lower school playground also has a Reading Beach Hut which the children can access at playtimes.
-The library is open to pupils at breaktimes and lunchtimes and parents are encouraged to visit the library after school with their children to help them choose books to read at home.
+Both playgrounds have a Reading Beach Hut which the children can access at lunchtime.
+The library is also open to pupils at lunchtime and parents are encouraged to visit the library after school with their children to help them choose books to read at home.
 Our library staff are on hand to help parents and children make choices and to answer questions.
 Our library also has a Share a Story area where parents can read with their children.
 Each Year 3 pupil may take two books out to read themselves (2 fiction books corresponding to that pupil’s book colour or 1 fiction and 1 non-fiction).

 All children should practise the reading skills they have been taught in school and they can best do this at home with a family member.
 Even older and more fluent children will benefit from being heard on a daily basis.
 Any reading that happens at home should be recorded in the Home School Diary and there are instructions for how to do this in the front of the diary.

 To further encourage reading as a pleasurable activity, the school runs regular competitions related to reading, organises termly author visits, book sales and hosts days dedicated just to reading.